dhruveel-tech/import_export_sql/README.md

 Since background tasks run in the same process, debugging is straightforward:
 - Use breakpoints in your IDE
 - Check logs with `structlog` output
-- Monitor job status in MongoDB
+- Monitor job status in SQL

 ## Migration from Celery Version

 If migrating from the Celery version:

-1. **Database**: Same MongoDB schema, no migration needed
+1. **Database**: Same SQL schema, no migration needed
 2. **API**: Same endpoints and responses
 3. **Configuration**: Remove Redis/Celery settings from `.env`
 4. **Deployment**: Remove Redis and Celery containers